roihas1/sqe-hw3/README.md

 ## Results
 Update all README.md files (except for d-e, see Section 1).
 Specifically, replace all $$*TODO*…$$ according to the instructions inside the $$.

-## Detected Bugs
-We detected the following bugs:

-1. Bug 1:
-   1. General description: ...
-   2. Steps to reproduce: ...
-   3. Expected result: ...
-   4. Actual result: ...
-   5. Link to the bug report: (you are encouraged to report the bug to the developers of the software)
-2. Bug 2: ...

-$$*TODO* if you did not detect the bug, you can delete this section$$